nikfrank/react-ulpan/README.md

 - checking the "POST /result" calls in the network panel
 - running a GET (READ ALL) /result or POST /result/query in POSTMAN to check output

 ---

+    - add query by feature to DoExercise view

+we can use the mock data from our server to build a component to select which lesson pack we wish to attempt (this will work just the same once we upgrade the server to work with a real database of course)

+...

+query unique { [pack]: numberOfCards } list (need to add to step1 server api)

+(reuse this networkCall in CreateExercise form for pack select)

+---